PluribusDigital/pluribusdigital-com/content/join/benefits.md

 * Medical, Dental, and Vision Insurance
 * Employees share in the premium cost for medical, dental, and vision insurance.
 The employee portion is deducted on a pretax basis.
-* Employees may choose from two Carefirst BCBS medical plans (PPO or HMO).
+* Employees may choose from two Carefirst BCBS medical plans (PPO or HMO) – benefit policies include treatment options for gender dysphoria.
 * Dental insurance provides a wide array of coverage.
 * Vision coverage is through VSP.